 “That’s what they all say.
 Everything breaks.”

-Erin put the little velvet bag in her pocket for safe keeping and when she went to bed that night, she put it under her pillow.
+Erin put the smooth velvet bag in her pocket for safe keeping, and when she went to bed that night, she put it under her pillow.

 “Everything breaks,” she repeated over and over in her mind as she drifted off to sleep.